 - More tailored Racial and Social Equity Assessment Tools

 - Implementing and tracking the Plan and reporting on progress annually

-As the Plan’s development is a learning and iterative process, implementation of the Plan has already begun by launching our staff training in structural racism and bias; using an interim Racial and Social Equity Tool for some of our work; and other similar actions.
+The Plan’s development is a learning and evolving process.
+However, implementation of the Plan has already begun by launching our staff training in structural racism and bias, and using an interim Racial and Social Equity Tool for some of our work.

-Since Phase II of the Plan is about the external functions of the Department, we will conduct a community engagement process to develop goals, objectives, and actions that address community concerns and causes that prevent us from advancing racial and social equity in our work.
+Phase 2 of the Plan focuses on the external functions of the Department.
+We will conduct a community engagement process to develop goals, objectives, and actions that address community concerns and causes that prevent us from advancing racial and social equity in our work.

 |January - December 2016||